Hansoners/twitter-stock-bot/README.md

 # Twitter Sentiment Analysis Trading Bot

 ## About
 This was a fun little experimental project to analyze tweets from the POTUS with Google's Cloud Natural Language API.
-Based on the sentiment value of tweets mentioning companies in the S&P100, the bot would 'trade' 1 share through either a long or short position.
+Based on the sentiment value of tweets mentioning companies in the S&P100, the bot would 'trade' through either a long or short position.
 The bot compares the opening and closing price of the stock and calculates profit/losses based on the position.
 A `sentiment value > 0.3` results in a long position, and a `sentiment value < 0.3` results in a short position.